 About Me

 For years, I searched for the thing.
 The career that would finally feel right.
-For nearly 30 years I bounced from one job to another, often landing in management roles, always working hard, always trying to prove myself.
-But no matter what industry I was in - hospitality, childcare, sales, corporate - it was always the same cycle.
+For more than 25 years I bounced from one job to another, often landing in management roles, always working hard, always trying to prove myself.
+But no matter what industry I was in - hospitality, childcare, sales - it was always the same cycle.
 I’d start strong, pour everything into it, and then, after a year or two, the cracks would show.

 I’d burn out.
 Or quit.
 Or get sacked.
 Or be signed off with stress.
 Or have a breakdown.

 And then I’d start all over again.
 A new job, a new career, a new attempt at fitting into a world that never quite made sense to me.
 I told myself I just hadn’t found the right path yet.
-That if I could just find the job, the structure, the career that suited me, I’d finally feel settled.
+That if I could just find the right job, the right structure, the career that suited me, I’d finally feel settled.
 But deep down, I was exhausted from constantly forcing myself into spaces that never truly fit.
+Severe depressive episodes and burnout punctuated my life and despite a loving husband and three amazing kids I struggled to feel happy.

 Then perimenopause hit, stripping away every ounce of coping mechanisms I had unknowingly built.
 The ADHD I had managed to mask for decades became unmanageable.
 My brain felt like a constant storm - scattered thoughts, crippling overwhelm, and a body that no longer felt like my own.
 It wasn’t just me.
 I saw it in other women too - strong, capable women suddenly questioning everything, drowning in burnout, and wondering why they felt so broken.